sgrvinod/a-PyTorch-Tutorial-to-Sequence-Labeling/README.md

 <img src="./img/vloss1.png">
 </p>

-where the gold tag sequence is `t_G` and the space of all possible tag sequences is `t`.
+where `t_G` is the gold tag sequence and `T` represents the space of all possible tag sequences.

-This simplifies to
+This simplifies to –

 <p align="center">
 <img src="./img/vloss3.png">